wp-plugins/wp-old-post-date-remover/readme.txt

 1. After WP Old Post Date Remover
 1. Settings page (version 2.0)
 == Changelog ==

+= 3.0 =
+* Added i18n, making the plugin able to be translated into other languages.
+* added Spanish language files
+* overhauled the design of the settings page

 = 2.2.6 =
 * added `time,` and `p.post-meta.date-extra,` for compatibility with the Blaskan and OptimizePress themes, respectively.